Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Simulation results

-AIC and unclustered NIC had nearly identical values across all simulation conditions, supports the fact that unclustered NIC is the asymptotic form of the leave-one-observation-out deviance of a model, and AIC is asymptotically equivalent to unclustered NIC when the model is true.
-Therefore, the following simulation results for AIC can be also apply to unclustered NIC.
+AIC and NIC had nearly identical values across all simulation conditions, supporting the finding that NIC is the asymptotic form of the leave-one-observation-out deviance of a model, and AIC is asymptotically equivalent to the NIC when the model is true.
+Therefore, the following simulation results for the AIC can also apply to the NIC.